erezposner/CV-ML_Student_Coding_Interview/README.md

 1.1.
 Load the images and preprocess them as you see fit.
 1.2.
 Implement a function to create a binary mask where all pixels belonging to the white page are set to 255 (white) and all pixels belonging to the text or characters are set to 0 (black).

+> **Note:** Task 1.3 depends on the completion of Task 1.2.
+However, you can proceed to Task 2 and include a metric for Task 1.2.

 1.3.
 Develop a function that, given a binary mask, counts the number of letters or characters present.

 ### Task 2